3vilbird/react-native/README.md

-scrollingapp 1 is a simple horizontal scrollin app
+scrollingapp 1 is a simple horizontal scrolling app

 gallary is a simple gallery of 6 images with scrolling options